Nichiren: Life

 The main narrative of Nichiren's life has been constructed from extant letters and treatises he wrote, counted in one collection as 523 complete writings and 248 fragments.
 Aside from historical documents stored in the repositories of various Nichiren sects, the first extensive non-religious biographical account of Nichiren did not appear until more than 200 years after his death.
-Several hagiographies about Nichiren and are reflected in various pieces of artwork about incidents in his life.
+Several hagiographies about Nichiren are reflected in various pieces of artwork about incidents in his life.

 Nichiren is most well known for his promotion of Lotus Sutra devotion over and above all other Buddhist scriptures and teachings.
 He held that reciting the title of the Lotus Sutra (with the formula Nam(u)-myoho-renge-kyo) encompassed all Buddhist teachings, and thus it could lead to enlightenment in this life.
 As a result of his adamant stance, he experienced severe persecution imposed by the Kamakura Shogunate, which Nichiren saw as proof of the righteousness of his cause to spread the Lotus Sutra.

 Nichiren remains a controversial figure among scholars who cast him as either a fervent nationalist or a social reformer with a transnational religious vision.
 Critical scholars have used words such as intolerant, nationalistic, militaristic, and self-righteous to portray him.
 On the other hand, Nichiren has been presented as a revolutionary, a classic reformer, and as a prophet.
 Nichiren is often compared to other religious figures who shared similar rebellious and revolutionary drives to reform degeneration in their respective societies or schools.